ShubhamKumarNigam/NyayaRAG/data/README.md

-# 🇮🇳📚 VidhiManthan
-*A Retrieval-Augmented Framework for Structured Legal Judgment Prediction in the Indian Judicial Domain*

-Built using the **LLaMA-3.1 8B Instruct** model, this project aims to support **inference, classification**, and **retrieval** across structured Indian Supreme Court case law using modern LLMs.

----

 ## 🧠 Overview

 This project structures Supreme Court judgments into distinct legal components — such as **facts**, **cited statutes**, and **precedents** — and supports **single** and **multi-document inference** pipelines for prediction.